 Design & Technology

-The Design and Technology Department at The Priory School aims to provide an exciting, broad and creative curriculum to all our students.
-Projects aim to highlight the importance of the user/customer/client, moral and social factors and environmental issues in relation to the design industry.
+The Design &Technology Department at The Priory School aims to provide an exciting, broad and creative curriculum to all our students.
+Projects aim to highlight the importance of creative, innovative design, drawing skills, materials and processes, specialist computer-aided design, planning and evaluative skills in relation to the design industry.
+As well as teaching key and exciting elements of Food Preparation and Nutrition, including hygiene and safety, quality control and practical cooking skills.
 All projects are designed to cover a wide range of skills and materials.
-The department in well-equipped with 3 full workshops, a food preparation room, a dedicated Computing suite, a laser cutter and a 3D printer.
+The department is well equipped with three full workshops, a food preparation room, a dedicated computing suite, a laser cutter and 3D printers.

 Curriculum